How to Spend a Weekend in Merida, Mexico

 Adventures in Mexico | How to spend a weekend in Merida

-The Best Day Trips from Merida
+Best Day Trips From Merida

-1. Visiting Chichen Itza From Merida
+Chichen Itza

 Adventures in Mexico | The Complete Guide to Chichen Itza in Mexico | How To Spend A Weekend In Merida

-I’ve been working with Turismo Channel in Playa del Carmen for years and they are who I send all of my family and friends to when they visit the Riviera Maya.
-I really can recommend them enough for tours, private airport transfers, and rental cars.
-Vanessa and Oliver are personal friends of mine and I have 100% faith that you will have a wonderful time with them.
+I’ve been working with Living Dreams Mexico for years and they are who I send all my family and friends to when they visit the Riviera Maya.
+I really can recommend them enough for private tours and experiences.
+They have solid 5* reviews on Trip Advisor and Google from almost 4000 reviewers!
+You can view all their tours here.

-2. Visiting Uxmal and Kabah From Merida
+Uxmal and Kabah

-Where to Eat In Merida
+Where to Eat in Merida

 Adventures in Mexico | How to spend a weekend in Merida